krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/hand-insert-0.py.md

-# hand-insert: pick up the object and move it to the target location
+# hand-insert: pick up the puck and move it to the target location
-# def hand_insert(robot):
+def hand_insert(robot):
     # Steps:
-    #  1. Put gripper roughly above the object
+    #  1. Put gripper above the puck
-    #  2. Drop gripper around the object
+    #  2. Grab the puck with the gripper
-    #  3. Close gripper around the object
+    #  3. Move the gripper to the target location
-    #  4. Move the object to the target location
+    #  4. Release the puck at the target location
-    # First, put the gripper roughly above the object so that we minimize the
+    # First, put the gripper above the puck.
-    # chances of bumping into it while closing the gripper.
-    if check("the robot's gripper is not above the object"): robot.move_gripper("above the object")
+    if check("the robot's gripper is not above the puck"): robot.move_gripper("above the puck")
-    # If the gripper isn't around the object, put it around the object.
+    # If the gripper isn't around the puck, put it around the puck.
-    if check("the robot's gripper is not around object and the robot's gripper is open"): robot.move_gripper("near the object", close_gripper=True)
+    if check("the robot's gripper is not around puck and the robot's gripper is open"): robot.move_gripper("near the puck", close_gripper=True)
-    # If the gripper is around the object, we can move the object to the target
+    # If the gripper is near the puck and closed, move the gripper to the
-    # location.
+    # target location.
+    if check("the robot's gripper is near the puck and closed and the robot's gripper is not near the target location"): robot.move_gripper("near the target location")
+    # If the gripper is near the target location, release the puck.
-    if check("the robot's gripper is around object"): robot.move_gripper("above the target location")
+    if check("the robot's gripper is near the target location and the robot's gripper is closed"): robot.move_gripper("above the target location", close_gripper=False)